PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation/sort/layout-inference block before retaining complete evidence.
 Keep the following broadcast repair boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final InstanceNorm reconciliation characterization checkpoint

+The indexed decomposed-InstanceNorm owner constructs and validates all axes, constant, and tensor-shape plans for a candidate before applying them.
+It increments its exact counter only when at least one plan changes ModelIR, performs no pruning or topology mutation, and synchronizes layout only after a positive count.
+Missing markers, unsafe fan-out/boundaries, invalid constants, plan failure, already-correct, and second-run zero results are transactional ModelIR no-ops.

+A strict expected-failure orchestration contract now requires stable two-key `_final_instancenorm_static_shape_stats` evidence and assigns the opt-in complete result as the existing first statement of the positive guard.
+The following sort, layout inference, and `final_broadcast_repair_stats` boundary remain exact.

+At implementation, add only caller-side result plumbing.
+Do not change the owner, plan validation/application, counter schema, constant/tensor metadata, layout sync, guard, reconcile/sort/infer order, dependencies, following owner, or TensorFlow behavior.
+Validate the indexed InstanceNorm owner, terminal orchestration, and architecture sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- indexed InstanceNorm owner, terminal orchestration, and architecture:
+  `309 passed, 1 xfailed in 18.50s`
+- expanded broad related gate: `1251 passed, 1 xfailed in 29.99s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet final InstanceNorm reconciliation-result contract; there are no unexpected failures.